 Objective 2: Optimize the algorithm to achieve acceptable accuracy, precision and speed

-Objective 3: Validate the algorithm with in vivo (MRg-HIFU) treatments.
+Objective 3: Validate the algorithm through in vivo (MRg-HIFU) treatments.

 4. Literature Review

-Jeremy Tan completed his Master’s thesis titled “Motion Compensation using Principal Component Analysis and Projection onto Dipole Fields for Abdominal Magnetic Resonance Thermometry” in 2016.
+Jeremy Tan completed his Master’s thesis entitled Motion Compensation using Principal Component Analysis and Projection onto Dipole Fields for Abdominal Magnetic Resonance Thermometry in 2016.
 His research focused on eliminating motion and susceptibility artifacts in MR thermometry that are caused by respiration (periodic) and peristalsis (aperiodic).
-In his study, a hybrid method was designed and implemented that combined principal component analysis (PCA) and projection onto dipole fields (PDF), both of which work on MR phase image without resorting to any external interaction or supplementary tracking tools.
-The method was shown to achieve a temperature stability and precision of 0.85 °C and 1.00 °C in in vivo porcine and human kidneys [4].
+In his study, a hybrid method was designed and implemented that combined principal component analysis (PCA) and projection onto dipole fields (PDF), both of which work on MR phase images without resorting to any external interaction or supplementary tracking tools.
+The method was shown to achieve a temperature stability and precision of 0.85 °C and 1.00 °C, respectively, in in vivo porcine and human kidneys [4].

 In a recent study by Zachiu et al, an optical flow tracking technique that tracks respiratory motion was proposed.
-The proposed method improved upon the existing one based on the algorithm proposed by Horn and Schunck (H and S), which assumes that pixels conserve their intensity along their trajectory, to which a spatial regularity constraint of the estimated motion is added.
+The proposed method improved upon the existing one based on the algorithm proposed by Horn and Schunck which assumes that pixels conserve their intensity along their trajectory, to which a spatial regularity constraint of the estimated motion is added.
 It was tested in the livers and kidneys of two healthy volunteers under free-breathing conditions.
-Results showed that, the new method demonstrated greater robustness to local grey-level intensity variations introduced by arterial pulsations; also showed was compatibility with real-time MR-guided beam interventions, including MRg-HIFU.
-A limiting factor of this study is the lack of validation of the proposed method under realistic beam therapy scenarios [2].
+Results showed that: the new method demonstrated greater robustness to local grey-level intensity variations introduced by arterial pulsations and compatibility with real-time MR-guided beam interventions, including MRg-HIFU.
+A limiting factor of this study is that it will not be validated under realistic beam therapy scenarios [2].

 Another recent study carried out by Zachiu et al exploited the episodic workflow of HIFU therapy to implement a motion correction strategy for long-term motion of the target area over the entire duration of the intervention.
 The authors proposed the integration of 3D MR scans in the therapy workflow during the inactivity intervals.
 Displacements were estimated using an optical flow algorithm applied on the 3D acquired images.
 A preliminary study was conducted on ten healthy volunteers and proved that slow physiological motion can exceed acceptable therapeutic margins.
 An in vivo experiment was conducted on a porcine liver, which validated the compatibility of the proposed motion correction strategy with the workflow of a MR-guided HIFU therapy under clinical conditions [5].

-In a book chapter authored by Wang et al, a probabilistic framework was presented that relies on anatomically indexed component-based object models which integrate several sources of information to determine the temporal trajectory of the deformable target.
+In a book chapter by Wang et al, a probabilistic framework was presented that relies on anatomically indexed component-based object models which integrate several sources of information to determine the temporal trajectory of the deformable target.
 Large annotated imaging databases are exploited to encode the domain knowledge in shape models and motion models and to learn discriminative image classifiers for the target appearance.
 The chapter demonstrates various medical image analysis applications with focus on cardiology such as 2D auto left heart, catheter detection and tracking, 3D cardiac chambers surface tracking, and 4D complex cardiac structure tracking, in multiple modalities including Ultrasound (US), cardiac Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and X-ray fluoroscopy.
 Comparison studies were carried out in a 3D ultrasound and a 4D CT motion tracking cases that demonstrate better performance of the learning-based fusion method over the traditional optical flow method in accuracy [6].

 5. Methods